-The fashion model management industry can be divided into many subcategories, including advertising campaigns as well as catalog, runway and editorial work.
+The fashion model management industry can be divided into many subcategories, including advertising campaigns as well as catalog, runway, showroom and editorial work.
 Advertising work involves modeling for advertisements featuring consumer products such as cosmetics, clothing and other items, to be placed in magazines and newspapers, on billboards and with other types of media.
 Catalog work involves modeling for promotional catalogs that are produced throughout the year.
 Runway work involves modeling at fashion shows, which primarily take place in Paris, Milan, London and New York City.
+Showroom work involves on-site modeling of products at client showrooms and other events and production "fit" work whereby a model serves as the sizing model for apparel items.
 Editorial work involves modeling for the cover and editorial sections of magazines.